The Nest

 When making a gift to an irrevocable trust, there are several strategies you can use to potentially reduce or eliminate gift tax liability:

-• Discounting: Assets gifted to an irrevocable trust can sometimes be discounted for gift tax purposes.
-This reduces their value, reflecting that they cannot be easily sold or transferred, which may help decrease the overall value of the gift for tax calculations.
+• Discounting: You can sometimes discount Assets gifted to an irrevocable trust for gift tax purposes.
+This reduces their value, indicating they cannot be readily sold or transferred, which may lower the gift’s tax basis.

 • Grantor Retained Annuity Trust (GRAT): A GRAT is a specific type of irrevocable trust that allows the grantor to transfer assets into the trust while receiving annuity payments from it for a specified number of years.
 At the end of the term, any remaining assets in the trust pass to the beneficiaries without incurring gift taxes.
 This strategy can be particularly useful for transferring assets expected to appreciate.